lakshmenroy/LinearRegressionModel/NonLinearModels/README.md

 - `multiclass_classification.py`: Python script for training and evaluating the multiclass classification model.
 - `README.md`: Markdown file containing instructions and information about the repository.

-## Note
-- Both scripts contain detailed comments explaining each step of the process, including data generation, model creation, training, evaluation, and visualization.
-- Feel free to modify the hyperparameters, network architecture, or any other aspect of the models to experiment with different configurations.

-Enjoy experimenting with the binary and multiclass classification models!
-If you have any questions or feedback, feel free to reach out.